 Dr. Max Long

 I am a historian of media, science, and the environment in twentieth-century Britain.
-I am a Darby Fellow in Modern History at Lincoln College, University of Oxford.
+Currently I am based at Lincoln College, University of Oxford, where I am a Darby Fellow and Tutor in Modern History.

-I am currently finalising the manuscript for my first book, A Science for Everyday Life: Natural History, Mass Media and the Environment in Britain, 1900-1945, which is due to be published in late 2026.
-This offers an account of the formation of popular ideas about the environment in early-twentieth century Britain.
-The book argues that a range of mass media – including films, radio broadcasts, magazines, lantern slides and museums – shaped new attitudes towards the environment and the natural world in the first half of the twentieth century.
+My first book, A Science for Everyday Life: Mass Media, Natural History and the Environment in Britain, 1900-1945, will be published with University of Pittsburgh Press in December 2026.
+The book offers an account of the formation of popular ideas about the environment in early-twentieth century Britain.
+It argues that a range of mass media – including films, radio broadcasts, magazines, lantern slides and museums – shaped new attitudes towards the environment and the natural world in the first half of the twentieth century.

 I have several public engagement projects underway, including Secrets of Nature, an online resource about natural history films.
 My article ‘The ciné-biologists: natural history film and the co-production of knowledge in interwar Britain’, published in the British Journal for the History of Science, was named runner-up for the Royal Historical Society’s Alexander Prize in 2021.